-(a)What is the trend in atomic radius?
+(a) What is the trend in atomic radius?
 Explain the origin of that trend.

-(b) The ionic radii of Na+, Mg2+ and Al3+ are less than their respective atomic radii, whereas the ionic radii of Cl- and S2- are greater than their respective atomic radii.
-Compare the atomic radii with the ionic radii and explain what your observation d.
-The first ionization energy of Al is less than that for Mg; why?
+- (b) The ionic radii of Na+, Mg2+ and Al3+ are less than their respective atomic radii , whereas the ionic radii of Cl- and S2- are greater than their respective atomic radii.Compare the atomic radii with the ionic radii and explain what your observation - (c) What trend do you observe in the 1st ionization energy?
+Explain the origin of that trend? - (d) The first ionization energy of Al is less than that for Mg; why? - 2.
+The table below shows the melting points of the period 3 elements except for silicon.